webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008_Anki.md

   - **Distribution/aggregation layer**: midpoint between core and users. switches.
   - **Access/edge**: users location. the edge. clients.
 - **Software-defined networking**
-  - **Software-defined network**:
-  - virtual networks.
+  - **Software-defined network**: virtual networks.
-  - **Application layer/Management plane**: manage networking devices.
+  - **Application layer / Management Plane**:
+    - **Application layer**: communication resource requests or information about the network.
+    - **Management plane**: monitor traffic conditions, the status of the network, gain insights.
       - cisco communication port for changing settings.
 SSH, SNMP, NetFlow, and syslog.
+  - **Control layer / Control Plane**:
+    - **Control layer**: how to route a data packet on the network and to make decisions about how traffic should be prioritized, secured, forwarded.
-  - **Control layer/Control Plane**: manage actions of data plane. ex.. routing table, session table, NAT table.
+    - **Control Plane**: manage actions of data plane. ex.. routing table, session table, NAT table.
       - all tables. routing updates, ARP traffic, STP notifications, NTP updates, QoS classification and link reservation requests
+  - **Infrastructure layer/Data Plane**:
+    - **Infrastructure layer**: the physical networking devices that receive information from the control layer about where to move the data and then perform those movements.
-  - **Infrastructure layer/Data Plane**: process packets and frames. ex.. forwarding, trunking, NAT, encrypting.
+    - **Data Plane**: process packets and frames. ex.. forwarding, trunking, NAT, encrypting. switch ports.
-    - switch ports.
 - **Spine and leaf**
   - Typically found in data centers.
 Designed to address the increasing demands for bandwidth, low latency, add redundancy.
   - Backbone: spine switches wired in mesh topology with all leaf switches.